-With five programmes to choose from, it’s not surprising that this is one of the most frequently asked questions we hear from prospective applicants.
+With five programmes to choose from our Finance Master's programmes, it’s not surprising that this is one of the most frequently asked questions we hear from prospective applicants.
 Unfortunately, we are unable to advise on individual eligibility without seeing a complete application.
 However, we can recommend some of the tools available to help you acquire a strong understanding of the entry requirements for the programme you wish to apply to.

 Academic entry requirements